bruno-fs/bruno-fs.github.io/content/posts/test assertion styles.md

 ![pytest-v-unittest-nested-dict-vv](../test%20assertion%20styles/7900c985ddcf3950fe926ae31cc26aef83744a99.png)

+Whoa!
 Look at that! `pytest` style is the clear winner here.
-It points where exactly is the difference with a dict.
-I should say this only works so well for differences in values.
+It points where exactly difference is within the dict.
+I should mention this only works well for differences in `values`.
 Differences in `keys` won't be so clear, but `pytest` will try to help.

 As for `unittest`, setting `maxDiff` don't help too much.
 It only makes the output more verbose.